Get insider access

 Differences Between Sizes And Variants

-The Philips SHP9500 come in one color variation: 'Black'.
-If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.
+The Philips SHP9500 come in one color variation: Black.
+If you encounter another variant of these headphones, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones

 The Philips SHP9500 are wallet-friendly open-back headphones.
 If you want to get into the audiophile sphere, these cans are a good start, thanks to their flat and neutral sound.
 Their design allows audio to leave the ear cups and interact with your environment, creating a more natural, spacious, and immersive soundstage.
-They lack a thumpy low-bass, so if you're looking for similarly designed open-backs with a bit more bass, you'll want to consider the Philips SHP9600.
+They lack a thumpy low bass, which is often the trade-off with open-backs compared to closed-back headphones, like the Audio-Technica ATH-M50x.

 Check out our recommendations for the best wired headphones, the best audiophile headphones, and the best open-back headphones.